Nanoparticle: Functionalization

 Many properties of nanoparticles, notably stability, solubility, and chemical or biological activity, can be radically altered by coating them with various substances — a process called functionalization.
 Functionalized nanomaterial-based catalysts can be used for catalysis of many known organic reactions.

 For example, suspensions of graphene particles can be stabilized by functionalization with gallic acid groups.

 For biological applications, the surface coating should be polar to give high aqueous solubility and prevent nanoparticle aggregation.
 In serum or on the cell surface, highly charged coatings promote non-specific binding, whereas polyethylene glycol linked to terminal hydroxyl or methoxy groups repel non-specific interactions.
+By the immobilization of thiol groups on the surface of nanoparticles or by coating them with thiomers high (muco)adhesive and cellular uptake enhancing properties can be introduced.

 Nanoparticles can be linked to biological molecules that can act as address tags, directing them to specific sites within the body specific organelles within the cell, or causing them to follow specifically the movement of individual protein or RNA molecules in living cells.
 Common address tags are monoclonal antibodies, aptamers, streptavidin, or peptides.
 These targeting agents should ideally be covalently linked to the nanoparticle and should be present in a controlled number per nanoparticle.
 Multivalent nanoparticles, bearing multiple targeting groups, can cluster receptors, which can activate cellular signaling pathways, and give stronger anchoring.
 Monovalent nanoparticles, bearing a single binding site, avoid clustering and so are preferable for tracking the behavior of individual proteins.